 Moving to the cloud isn’t the end of your cloud journey.
 In fact, many enterprises wind up considering adopting a multicloud or hybrid cloud approach as their cloud deployment matures.

 Are you considering multicloud vs. hybrid cloud?
-What’s the best approach to reconcile cloud and your API management strategy?
+What’s the best approach to reconcile cloud and your API strategy?
 How can they add value to each other?